 All Dental Hygiene students have full access to Library resources and tutoring services.
 Students on the entry-level track receive supplemental tutoring for specific Dental Hygiene content.
-The Library maintains dentistry journals.
+The library maintains an updated collection of print and online core reference titles, books, and more than 200 periodicals in dentistry.
 Tailored research assistance is provided at instructors' requests through specialized online Library orientations, online tutorials, and via Canvas.
-A dedicated Library faculty liaison to the Health
+A dedicated Library faculty liaison to the Health Sciences and

-Sciences and Horticulture Division ensures available books and periodicals are sufficient in quantity and currency to meet students' needs.
+Horticulture Division ensures available books and periodicals are sufficient in quantity and currency to meet students' needs.
+In addition, the Library faculty liaison helped develop the COR for IDS 300 and has been coteaching the course since its inception.